okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/auth-overview/index.md

 ### Client Credentials Flow

 The Client Credentials flow is intended for server-side (AKA "confidential") client applications with no end user, which normally describes machine-to-machine communication.
-The application must be server-side because it must be trusted with the client secret, and since the credentials are hard-coded, it cannot be used by an actual end-user.
+The application must be server-side because it must be trusted with the client secret, and since the credentials are hard-coded, it cannot be used by an actual end user.
 It involves a single, authenticated request to the `/token` endpoint, which returns an access token.

 > NOTE: The Client Credentials Flow does not support refresh tokens.